suvendujena2001/GyamSys_Training/status-reports/ashrita-nayak.md

 * On the last working day, we gave a DOTNET evaluation test.

 ## Week 7 (18th March 2024 to 22nd March 2024)
 * On the first working day, sessions on ASP.NET CORE started.
-Topics such as ASP .NET Core Overview,	MVC Architecture, Basics of HTML, Razor view engine and it's controls like-	Dropdown and DropdownFor, Checkbox and CheckboxFor, RadioButon and RadioButonFor, TextBox and TextArea,	Lables, Display, Password, ListBox, ActionLink, BeginForm and many more controls, Creating Controller, Creating Model	 and 	Model Binding.
+Topics such as ASP .NET Core Overview,	MVC Architecture, Basics of HTML, Razor view engine and it's controls like-	Dropdown and DropdownFor, Checkbox and CheckboxFor, RadioButon and RadioButonFor, TextBox and TextArea,	Lables, Display, Password, ListBox, ActionLink, BeginForm and many more controls, Creating Controller, Creating Model	 and 	Model Binding were taught throughout the week.